 How To Consume Green Smoothies To Avoid Symptoms

-As long as you take care when making your green smoothie by using non-toxic ingredients and reducing any side effects that discomfort you, then there should be nothing stopping you from enjoying this healthy beverage!
+As long as you take care when making your green smoothie by using non-toxic ingredients and reducing any side effects of green smoothie detox that discomfort you, then there should be nothing stopping you from enjoying this healthy beverage!

 Try not to blend in large batches since this could increase risk of bacterial growth during the day, and replace overripe fruit with fresh to maintain quality.